EthanJWright/foundryvtt-importer/README.md

 Import journals from a structured JSON created by some other tool, such as my [PDF Parse](https://github.com/EthanJWright/pdfparse) tool which attempts to process modules that may be found in DMs guild.

+## Have an issue?

+Open an issue [here](https://github.com/EthanJWright/foundryvtt-importer/issues) and follow the template.

+Sample data that I have for testing parsers is limited.
+If you have sample data that is not working, please open an issue and I can add it to my tests and update the parsers.

 ## Tables

 Tables can be imported from a JSON file with a simple structure, a txt file, or